Norman Fenton

-Norman E. Fenton (born 1956) is a British mathematician and computer scientist.
+Norman Elliott Fenton (born 18 May 1956) is a British mathematician and computer scientist.
 He is the Professor of Risk Information Management in the School of Electronic Engineering and Computer Science at Queen Mary University of London.
 He is known for his work in software metrics and is the author of the textbook Software Metrics: A Rigorous Approach, as of 2014 in its third edition.

 Education

 Fenton received his bachelor's degree in mathematics from the London School of Economics in 1978.
 He earned his Master of Science in 1978 and Doctor of Philosophy in 1981 at the University of Sheffield.
 At Sheffield he was the second research student of Peter Vámos.
 His doctoral thesis was "Representations of Matroids".